helnazsoltani/human-activity-recognition-in-smart-homes/README.md

 ## Conclusions
 ### Concluding Remarks
-- The predictive model is able to recognize human activity in a smarthome with 97% accuracy.
+- The predictive model is able to recognize human activity in a smart home with 97% accuracy.
 - The prediction error is for the categories that have not been defined clearly.
 - The data was processed fairly well by domain experts.

 ### Challenges
-- I planned to compare all the models on the combined 30-smarthome dataset for generalization purposes.
+- I planned to compare all the models on the combined 30-smart-home dataset for generalization purposes.
 However, I could not increase my AWS memory to run Spark, therefore, I was able to check the performance for Logistic Regression and Decision Tree models only.
 - There are some activities that have not been predefined, the model may be more predictive if it gets learnt in an unsupervised manner.

 ### Future Plans
-- To generalize and improve the model to the 30-smarthome dataset which makes my predictive model independent of floorplan
+- To generalize and improve the model to the 30-smart-home dataset which makes my predictive model independent of floorplan
 - To develop a neural network model
 - To approach the problem unsupervisingly
 - To generalize the model to wearable sensors such as smart device and smart watch